Aluminum industry in the United States: Secondary production

 Secondary production is the recycling of metallic aluminum derived from scrap.
 Secondary production can be from either new scrap (from aluminum manufacturing), or from old scrap (post-consumer scrap such as recycled aluminum cans).

+By 2021, secondary production accounted for 78% of US aluminum production.

 Raw materials

 The principal raw materials for aluminum production are bauxite (for primary production) and scrap (for secondary production).

 Primary aluminum production consumes a great deal of electricity, which makes up about a third of the cost.
-Making a ton of primary aluminum consumes at least 12,500 kW-hr, and most plants consume 14,500 to 15,000 kW-hr per ton of primary aluminum.
+Making a ton of primary aluminum consumes at least 12,500 kWh, and most plants consume 14,500 to 15,000 kWh per ton of primary aluminum.

 Secondary production of a given unit of aluminum requires about 10% of the electricity of primary production.

 The United States mined production of bauxite for primary aluminum production is insignificant.
 In 2013, the US mined only 1.3 percent of the bauxite it used, US mined production being less than 0.1 percent of world production.

 International trade

 The US imported nearly all the bauxite (the only commercial aluminum ore) used in producing primary aluminum.
 For years, the US has produced less than 1% of the bauxite used to make aluminum.

-The US also imported 33 percent of the aluminum metal that was used in 2014.
+The US also imported 33 percent of the aluminum that was used in 2014.
 Of the imported aluminum, 63% came from Canada.